0xddom/waluigi/README.md

 # Waluigi

-With the power of pycall and a some metaprogramming magic is possible to facade a ruby class into a luigi task.
+With the power of pycall and some metaprogramming magic is possible to facade a ruby class into a luigi task.
 Not everything works, but looks promising.

 ## What works